pine64/community_updates/final/2023-08/post.md

 ![itd_fuse.png](https://github.com/pine64/community_updates/blob/main/final/2023-08/images/itd_fuse.png)

 Ayke is not only working on power optimizations : they are building [a new firmware written in Go](https://github.com/aykevl/things/tree/master/watch).
 They focus on power usage obviously, and also on fast and responsive UI.
 The project is at its very beginning, [but it's already very promising](https://hachyderm.io/@ayke/110339967077932472)!

-## Various honorable mentions and software progress

-Aside from the main news, many developers and community members have been busy contributing their code and work.
-This section serves as a brief overview of a selection of projects and news within the recent past.

-### Progress on the PineTab2 and PineTab-V

-Since the PineTab2 and PineTab-V tablets have been shipped, the community has been tirelessly at work, propelling the software landscape forward and unveiling an array of new software and bootable images for both tablet models.

-The [software releases section of the PineTab2](https://wiki.pine64.org/wiki/PineTab2_Releases) already lists Arch Linux ARM, Mobian, NixOS, postmarketOS, Rhino Linux, Ubuntu Touch and others, with more to come.
-The [software releases section of the PineTab-V](https://wiki.pine64.org/wiki/PineTab-V_Releases) lists a Gentoo overlay, as well as a KDE Plasma Yocto build from the community member Fishwaldo, with even more in the pipeline.

-There is also progress on the WiFi driver of the PineTab2.
-Some releases already ship with an initial support for the on-board WiFi chip.
-It is however important to note that the work on the driver is ongoing and has not reached a software maturity yet.

-These software releases are a testament to the vibrant collaboration within the PINE64 community.
-Developers, enthusiasts, and users alike have come together to cultivate a thriving ecosystem that empowers PineTab2 and PineTab-V users with an array of choices.

-### A PinePhone Pro connected to a thermal imaging camera

-The user *yomboprime* coupled a PinePhone Pro with the thermal imaging camera Topdon TC-001.
-Check out their nice video here: https://www.youtube.com/watch?v=lJhgZve9xSA

-### Oren Klopfer's progress on Ubuntu Touch

-Another mention deserves maintainer Oren Klopfer, who is working on Ubuntu Touch support on numerous devices, including the PinePhone and PinePhone Pro, the PineTab and PineTab2.

-Check out the supported devices under https://devices.ubuntu-touch.io/.